fineanmol/plant-tree/README.md

-🎍 Updated on Mon, 17 Feb 2025 22:32:57 GMT
+🌴 Updated on Wed, 19 Feb 2025 19:40:31 GMT

-> "Simplicity is the soul of efficiency."
+> "Before software can be reusable, it first has to be usable."